NaviOSS/NaviOS/README.md

 # NaviOS
-an opensource operating system made for fun!
+an open-source operating system made for fun!